 There are some useful reports to help you with your mid-year budget review and re-forecasting.
 Try these to start with:

 - P & L Revised vs Approved (12 months).
-This report uses Actuals up to the current month, your Current Forecast budget for the remainder of the year and compares the projected total to the Approved Budget.
+This report uses Actuals up to the current month, your Current Forecast budget for the remainder of the year and compares the projected total to the Approved Budget (or the original one).

 - P & L Reforecast Unspent to meet Budget.
 This again uses Actuals to the current month and recalculates your budget for the remainder of the year to show what needs to be done to achieve the full year budget.